MarcoGorelli/polars-plugins-tutorial/docs/vec_of_option.md

         // are set to false (invalid)
         validity.set(i, false);

-        out.push(Zero::zero())  // This is equivalent to the zeroes pushed
+        out.push(Zero::zero())  // Push zeroes after the last valid value, as
-                                // before the first valid value, it's just done
+                                // many as there are nulls at the end, just like
-                                // out of order
+                                // it was done before the first valid value.
     }

     let array = PrimitiveArray::new(